abivia/criteria/readme.md

 ## Operator Access Control

-If your application is processing user-generated data nad you want to restrict access to some operators, this is possible with the `operatorState` option.
+If your application is processing user-generated data and you want to restrict access to some operators, this is possible with the `operatorState` option.